dkinzer/vim-schemer/README.md

 schemer.vim
 ===
-Evaluate mit-scheme expressions from within vim.
+Evaluate mit-scheme expressions from within vim in the context of the scheme file.
+Also conceals lambdas with  λ (requires that vim be compiled with --conceal-enabled).

 ##Installation
 Install as a vim bundle with either pathogen or vundle.